Couples Estate Planning Bundle

 After you die your adult children pay 17% or 32% on your Superannuation.
-That is a non-dependancy tax.
+That is a non-dependency tax.
 It is on your concessional superannuation.
-Our Super Testamentary Trust, which you get in your Will, seeks to reduce this tax to zero.
+Our Super Testamentary Trust, which you get automatically in your Will, seeks to reduce this tax to zero.

-The Divorce Protection Trust delays or stops any capital or income going to a beneficiary who is suffering divorce or separation proceedings.
-It is designed to reduce the opportunity for the Family Court to get its hands on your money.
+The Divorce Protection Trust delays or stops capital and income going to a beneficiary who is suffering divorce or separation proceedings.
+It reduces the Family Court getting its hands on your money when you are dead.